azdavis/millet/docs/tokens.md

 Types defined with `type` are aliases, meaning no "new" types are defined.
 Rather, the new name is just an alternative name for the right-hand-side type, and aside from name, they are equivalent.

-Contrast with `datatype`, which defines a new type and its constructors.
+Compare with `datatype`, which defines a new type and its constructors.

 ## `with`